Skip to content ↓

 KEY STAGE 4

-Our assessment framework is based on the GCSE grades 9-1 and it enables us to track and monitor pupils’ progress in Year 10 and Year 11.
-Teachers will provide pupils with a forecast grade (the grade that the teacher thinks the pupil is likely to achieve at the end of Year 11) based on the learning demonstrated in lessons and in assessments.
-For further information about the GCSE 9-1 grades, visit the Ofqual website.
+Our assessment framework is based on GCSE grades 9-1 and it enables us to track and monitor pupils’ attainment in Year 10 and Year 11.
+Teachers will provide pupils with a forecast grade (the grade a teacher thinks the pupil is likely to achieve at the end of Year 11) based on the learning demonstrated in lessons and assessments (including coursework and non-examined assessments, where applicable).

 PARENTS' EVENINGS

-In addition to the regular reports, there is at least one Parents’ Evening each year for all pupils.
+In addition to the full reports and ‘real-time’ reporting, there is at least one Parents’ Evening each year for all pupils.
 These provide an opportunity for parents to meet their child’s teachers and discuss any aspects of their progress.

 Parents are also encouraged to contact individual teachers by email if they have any concerns which they wish to discuss between Parents’ Evenings.